106106/Linux_tutorials/tutorial-user_and_group_basics/instructions.md

 ![Output of useradd with no options](./screenshots/useradd_user02.png)

-Notice the ! mark for user02's password and that the home directory for user02 is /home/user02but the directory was not actually created.
+Notice the ! mark for user02's password and that the home directory for user02 is /home/user02 but the directory was not actually created.

 ### useradd create home dir